2. HOME

 • DO NOT store and then delete large data files.
 Such data is considered transient and should be stored on DFS filesystems.

-• DO NOT store any large input data files that are used for computational jobs.
-Use DFS file systems for this data.
+• DO NOT store any large input data files that are used for computational jobs, or any large output/error job files.
+Use your personal /pub/UCInetID or your group DFS file systems.

 NO Symbolic links